 Barcelona is not only a spectacular city, but it is also a gateway to exploring a beautiful region of mountains, vineyards and seaside towns.
 If you want to explore the wider region while backpacking in Barcelona, these are some places we suggest to visit:

-• If visiting Barcelona in winter, the Pyrenees mountains are not far away.
-You can take a one-day skiing trip to the Alp 2500 ski resort centre with 144 kilometres of slopes.
+- If visiting Barcelona in winter, the Pyrenees mountains are not far away.
+You can take a full-day snowboarding trip including a 2-hour orientation session plus time to snowboard on your own at an amazing ski resort.

 Food and drink in Barcelona